Fraszczak/fraszczak.github.io/src/content/2024-06-09-angular-signals-streamlining-change-detection.md

 Imagine OnPush components as fuel-efficient cars.
 They only update their engines (re-render) when they absolutely need to conserve energy (performance).

-Fuel-efficient: OnPush components avoid unnecessary re-renders, saving on processing power.
+**Fuel-efficient:** OnPush components avoid unnecessary re-renders, saving on processing power. <br>
-Reading signals: To know when to refuel (update), the car listens closely to the gas gauge (signal).
+**Reading signals:** To know when to refuel (update), the car listens closely to the gas gauge (signal). <br>
-Here's the connection:

-When a signal you're "listening to" (reading from) within an OnPush component changes (gas gauge reading drops), Angular recognizes this as a need for more fuel (data).
+**Here's the connection:** When a signal you're "listening to" (reading from) within an OnPush component changes (gas gauge reading drops), Angular recognizes this as a need for more fuel (data).
-The component then gets flagged for a refresh (engine starts) to display the updated information based on the new signal value (refueled with fresh data).
+The component then gets flagged for a refresh (engine starts) to display the updated information based on the new signal value (refueled with fresh data).<br>
-This analogy emphasizes the key points:

-OnPush components are performance-focused, minimizing unnecessary updates.
+**This analogy emphasizes the key points:** OnPush components are performance-focused, minimizing unnecessary updates.
-Reading signals allows them to stay informed about data changes and trigger updates only when necessary.
+Reading signals allows them to stay informed about data changes and trigger updates only when necessary.<br>

 ## Effects